ShrutikaSingh/NLP_Final_Project_Code_Detection/README.md

     to install the required packages.

+    NOTE: In your local system, you need to install this as well : pip install 'transformers[torch]' accelerate

 * conda

     To create a new conda environment called `PythonCloneDetection` with the required packages, run: